NREL/OpenStudio-user-documentation/docs/tutorials/tutorial_bcl.md

 ##Uploading and Publishing Content
 There are 2 types of content on the BCL:  components and measures.
 Components are the building blocks of an energy model, and include roofs, walls, windows, occupancy and equipment schedules, and weather information, to name a few.
 Measures describe a change to an energy model for purposes such as comparison to a baseline model or estimation of potential energy savings.
-There are two methods of uploading measures to the BCL website:  either through an input form or a file upload. **At this time, only the file upload method is compatible with OpenStudio.** Users must be part of a group to upload content, and only group admins can publish content for their group.
+Users must be part of a group to upload content, and only group admins can publish content for their group.
+Although the instructions below pertain to measures, a similar process can be followed for uploading and updating components.

 ###Creating the Measure Zip File